A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper presents a contact-free method of measuring blood oxygen saturation from hand videos captured by smartphone cameras.
 Our proposed method is a synergistic combination of several key components, including the multi-channel ratio-of-ratios feature set, the narrowband filtering that adaptively centered at heart rates, and the accurately estimated heart rate.
 We have seen encouraging results of a mean absolute error of $1.26\%$ with a commercial pulse oximeter as the reference, outperforming the conventional ratio-of-ratios method by $25\%$.
 We have also analyzed the impact of sides of the hand and skin tones on the SpO$_2$ estimation.
-We have found that, given our collected dataset, the palm side performs well regardless of the skin tone.
-Besides, we do not observe significant performance differences between lighter and darker skin tones in the palm-up case.
+We have found that, given our collected dataset, the palm side performs well regardless of the skin tone; for palm-up cases, we do not observe significant performance differences between lighter and darker skin tones.

-Future work includes verifying our methods with data collected under different hypoxia protocols, enlarging the dataset with more variations in skin color, and applying large-scale and interpretable neural networks with optophysiological insights.
+Future work includes verifying our methods with data collected under different hypoxia protocols, enlarging the dataset with more variations in skin color, and applying large-scale and interpretable neural networks with optophysiological insights. \rev{Future development may also consider real-life scenarios wherein participants walk toward the camera or have other substantial movement and investigate how to achieve good SpO$_2$ estimation from video in these cases.}

+\begin{IEEEbiography}[{ }]{Xin Tian} (Graduate Student Member, IEEE) received the B.E. degree in Optoelectronic Information Science and Engineering from Huazhong University of Science and Technology of China in 2017.
+She is currently pursuing a Ph.D. degree at the Department of Electrical and Computer Engineering, University of Maryland, College Park.
+Her current research interests are signal processing, data science, and machine learning in smart health.
+She was a summer intern at Facebook in 2020.
+She was selected as a Future Faculty Fellow by the University of Maryland Clark School of Engineering in 2020. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Chau-Wai Wong} (Member, IEEE) received his B.Eng. and M.Phil. degrees in electronic and information engineering from The Hong Kong Polytechnic University, in 2008 and 2010, and the Ph.D. degree in electrical engineering from the University of Maryland, College Park, MD, USA, in 2017.
+He is currently an Assistant Professor with the Department of Electrical and Computer Engineering, the Forensic Sciences Cluster, and the Secure Computing Institute, North Carolina State University.
+He was a data scientist at Origin Wireless, Inc., Greenbelt, MD, USA.
+His research interests include multimedia forensics, statistical signal processing, machine learning, data analytics, and video coding.
+Dr. Wong received a Top-Four Student Paper Award, Future Faculty Fellowship, HSBC Scholarship, and Hitachi Scholarship.
+He was the General Secretary of the IEEE PolyU Student Branch from 2006 to 2007.
+He was involved in organizing the third edition of the IEEE Signal Processing Cup in 2016 on electric network frequency forensics. \end{IEEEbiography}